bigmlcom/python/docs/101_logistic_regression.rst

     dataset = api.create_dataset(source)
     # waiting for the dataset to be finished
     api.ok(dataset)
-    # step 5: creating a decision tree model
+    # step 5: creating a logistic regression
-    model = api.create_model(dataset)
+    logistic_regression = api.create_logistic_regression(dataset)
-    # waiting for the model to be finished
+    # waiting for the logistic regression to be finished
-    api.ok(model)
+    api.ok(logistic_regression)
     # the new input data to predict for
     input_data = {"petal length": 4, "sepal length": 2}
     # creating a single prediction
-    prediction = api.create_prediction(model, input_data)
+    prediction = api.create_prediction(logistic_regression, input_data)

 If you want to create predictions for many new inputs, you can do so by creating a `batch_prediction` resource.
 First, you will need to upload to the platform all the input data that you want to predict for and create the corresponding `source` and `dataset` resources.
-In the example, we'll be assuming you already created a `model` following the steps 0 to 5 in the previous snippet.
+In the example, we'll be assuming you already created a `logistic regression` following the steps 0 to 5 in the previous snippet.

 .. code-block:: python